 18. Street art, advertising and politics

-Street art is situated in an equivocal and uncomfortable position between the opposed poles of anti-advertising activism and guerrilla marketing.
+Street art stands on an equivocal and uncomfortable position between the opposed poles of anti-advertising activism and guerrilla marketing.
 This class studies these three elements, and their relation to each other.
 It also studies some cases of street art with political content, way more minoritary and superficial than is often assumed.
 It ends by looking into the case of pioneering artist Shepard Fairey, whose work blatantly exploits the very causes it allegedly supports.

 19. Social assimilation of graffiti and street art

 Progressively assimilated into society, graffiti and street art cease to be dissonant elements and become gears in the system.
 This assimilation takes place along different fronts.
-Advertising makes use of the aesthetics and tactics of these currents, street works become tourist attractions or are sold to collectors, and the artists themselves become workers for galleries, corporations or governments.
-This class delves into these topics, focusing particularly on the social implications of the street art-originated mural festival circuit.
+The entertainment industry exploits these currents, advertising makes use of their aesthetics and tactics, and street works become tourist attractions or are sold to collectors.
+In addition, the artists themselves become workers for galleries, corporations or governments in an often criticised but common transition.

 Producing art in the street involves very different processes, skills and sensibilities than doing it in an exhibition space.
 Many graffiti and street artists have taken the leap into the art market, following different tactics.
 This class studies these models of transition and their levels of success, both artistic and commercial.
 It also looks into the diverse markets different to the art market for which graffiti and street artists often work.

 22. From street art to murals, what have we lost?